-5 types of online audience surveying tools to help create a more customer-centred website and brand
+6 types of user experience and online audience surveying tools to help create a more customer-centred website and brand

 Web analytics tools such as Google Analytics are used by nearly every company since they provide valuable quantitative data on site visitor behaviour.
 No surprise there.

 But web analytics systems don't give direct qualitative feedback from site visitors and customers and the surprise to me, is that relatively few companies use these, although their popularity is increasing rapidly.
 They can be used to support UX improvement projects both on the live site and when getting structured feedback during website redesign.

-We believe that qualitative website feedback tools are also essential to take the pulse of your website, but surprisingly they are less widely used despite paid services such as Opinion Labs being available for many years and some incredible free tools such as the much lauded 4Q Survey.
+We believe that qualitative website feedback tools are also essential to take the pulse of your website and improve your UX, but surprisingly they are less widely used despite paid services such as Opinion Labs being available for many years and some incredible free tools.

-Thanks for your suggestions in the comments - I have included UserSnap and GetResponse as more cost-effective alternatives to existing tools.
+Thanks for your suggestions in previous comments and via Twitter - I have included UserSnap, Usabilla and GetResponse as more cost-effective alternatives to existing tools.
 Other comments of the latest tools you have used and those you recommend/don't recommend are always appreciated to update this post further!

 So, this is our recommendation on the different types of online customer feedback tools and web services: